-d) Describe how your organization ensures that information used in the assessment about educational systems and credentials of applicants from outside Canada is current and accurate.
-The process followed to assess the engineering experience is based on the Professional Engineering Act and the Regulations which require four years of experience with at least one of these four years gained in a Canadian jurisdiction under the supervision of a person legally authorized to practise professional engineering in that jurisdiction.
-The process also explains how engineering experience gained outside Canada can meet the requirements of this Canadian experience.
+The process followed to assess the engineering experience is based on the Professional Engineers Act and the Regulations which require four years of experience with at least one of these four years gained in a

+Canadian jurisdiction under the supervision of a person legally authorized to practise professional engineering in that jurisdiction.
+The process also explains how engineering experience gained outside Canada can satisfy the requirements of this Canadian experience.

-The process also includes the tools for determining whether an applicant meets the experience requirements in cases of doubtful or contentious types of experience where the references do not offer adequate support (although the requirement of a minimum of 12 months supervised by a professional engineer is not negotiable).
+The process also includes the tools for determining whether an applicant meets the experience requirements in cases of doubtful or contentious types of experience where the references do not offer adequate support.
 In these cases, the applicant is invited to attend an interview with appropriate members of the Experience Requirements Committee where an opportunity is provided to the applicant to directly explain his/her experience to peers.
 Furthermore, in case of a negative result of this Experience Requirements Committee interview, the applicant is given every possible assistance and indication concerning his/her shortcomings and guidance to create a plan to address the deficiencies in collaboration with the applicant's selected P. Eng. supervisor.